madhavagarwal3012/My-Algorithms/README.md

 - Test your changes thoroughly before submitting a pull request.
 - Use clear commit messages.

-If you find Calcunite useful, consider star this repository (●'◡'●)
+If you find My Algorithms useful, consider star this repository (●'◡'●)

 ## 🍀 Sponsor This Project